 The BTECH DMR-6X2 Two Way Radio also has built-in GPS and an audio recorder, which ensures you never miss an important message if you happen to be away from your handset.
 This function also allows users to record a message that’s automatically forwarded once a signal becomes available.

 Text messaging functionality is supported, and free software updates keep the BTECH DMR-6X2 Two Way Radio operating optimally at all times.
 US-based warranty support helps round out the package.
 The enhanced feature set and GPS functionality make this a great pick for the off-roader, but there’s no weatherproofing rating—so you’ll have to exercise care to keep the unit dry and clean.

 7. Retevis H-777 2 Way Radio Kit

 Looking to outfit your whole squad with a set of off-road walkie talkies, and even have a few units left over for use around the house, cottage or camp?
 The Retevis H-777 2 Way Radio Kit has you covered in a big way.

-This kit features a whopping 20 handsets at a questionably low price, but owner reviews average 4/5 stars, making the Retevis H-777 2 Way Radio Kit worth a try.
+This kit features a whopping 20 handsets at a questionably low price.
+These might not be the best walkie talkies available, but owner reviews average 4/5 stars, making the Retevis H-777 2 Way Radio Kit worth a try.
 You’ll get 20 handsets designed for easy, no-BS, out-of-the-box operation with one another—just flick the unit on, and get chatting.
 Of course, using the H-722 handsets on a different network is also possible with a few changes to the on-board settings.